saagarjha/unxip/README.md

 **For simplicity, unxip does not perform any signature verification, so if authentication is important you should use another mechanism (such as a checksum) for validation.**

-Alternately you can download it download and unxip like this:
+Alternately you can download and unxip like this:

 ```
 curl 'https://download.developer.apple.com/Developer_Tools/Xcode_15_beta/Xcode_15_beta.xip' \